UK Terms & Conditions

 19. Force Majeure

-20.1 Without prejudice to any rights that have accrued under this Agreement or any of its rights or remedies, either party may at any time terminate this Agreement and/or the Support Services with immediate effect by giving written notice to the other party if:
+20.1 Without prejudice to any rights that have accrued under this Agreement or any of its rights or remedies, either party may at any time terminate this Agreement and/or the Support Services by giving 90 days written notice to the other party if:

 (a) the other party fails to pay any amount due under this Agreement on the due date for payment and remains in default not less than 14 days after being notified in writing to make such payment notwithstanding the provisions for late payment in clause 12;